AI4DBiological-Systems/PowerSeriesIVP/README.md

 # PowerSeriesIVP
 Numerical solver for a specific initial value problem ordinary differential equation problem, via piece-wise power series approximation.
-Based on a recent advances of the Parker-Sochacki method, but with an automated order selection heurestic.
+Based on a recent advances of the Parker-Sochacki method (Guenther 2019).
+We include an automated order selection strategy in addition to their adaptive step-size selection strategy.

 The problem we solve is the geodesic for a particular diagonal metric: (WIP)